mplee/RAK2245-RAK831-LoRaGateway-RPi-LoRa-Gateway-OS/README.md

 ##	Introduction

-The last RAK version of lora-gateway-os for RAK2245 is based on the [lora-gateway-os](https://github.com/brocaar/lora-gateway-os) Commit ID : 7c97acc1f0866e1b238f74ae8076f0b1058492af and GPS uses I2C interface.

-This is the second RAK version with GPS back to uart, and supports RAK831 as well.
-[lora-gateway-os](https://github.com/brocaar/lora-gateway-os) updated to Commit ID : 8d9815278c1958af7c91228c8701945050268ca7
+The aim of this project is to help users set up a LoRa network easily.
+The User Guide can be get from our Web.

+##	Supported platforms

+This project currently provides support for the below platforms.

+* RAK2245
+* RAK831

+##	Acknowledgments

+This project based on [lora-gateway-os](https://github.com/brocaar/lora-gateway-os)  REV: 8d9815278c1958af7c91228c8701945050268ca7

+##	Changelog

+2019-03-11 RAK V2.0.1

+* Initial version

 ##	Building images